vitalets/playwright-bdd/docs/writing-features/tags-from-path.md

 # Tags from path

-**Tags from path** is a powerful way to assign tags to features via `@`-prefixed directories or filenames.
-It allows to bind feature with step definitions without explicitly defining tags in the code.
+Tags from path is a powerful way to automatically assign tags to features via **`@`-prefixed directories or filenames**.
+It allows to bind features to step definitions and reduce explicit tagging.

 Example:
 ```